timchurches/selectronic-bridges/README.md

 1. Using the configurartion or administration interface for your router (exact details vary from router to router):
     1. configure DCHP to permnanently assign a fixed IP address to your RPi server.
 You may find these settings under _Advanced setting_ or similar.
     1. determine the IP address of your local Select.live interface (the IP address it uses is also shown on the LCD screen on the Select.live device) and note it down, and similarly configure DCHP to permnanently assign a fixed IP address to your local Select.live interface device.
+1. Download a zip file of this repository by clicking on the Code button at the upper right and choosing Zip file.
+Save the zip file locally on your computer and unzip it.

 1. Henceforth all commands should be issued at the RPi terminal prompt in your ssh client unless otherwise stated.
 1. Update the RPi system with: